helium/docs/docs/wallets/wallets/ledger.md

 your ledger device!

 Start the Helium app by selecting it on the Ledger screen.
-The "Waiting for commands..." prompt should be on the screen. execute commands.
+The "Waiting for commands..." prompt should be on the screen.

+## Execute Commands

 To interact with the app on Ledger, you will need to use the CLI.
 Head to [Releases in the Github repo](https://github.com/helium/helium-ledger-app/releases)